 You should expect to feel sad.
 Trauma is HARD.
 Dealing with the emotional fall-out around trauma is hard.
 “HARD” should not be a reason to avoid the process.
 Burying those emotions and ignoring them means they’re going to linger, then fester, then boil over to the surface, probably at the worst time possible.
 Emotions don’t typically explode when you’re alone by yourself in the bathroom.
 They explode when all the other stress in your life gets to the point you can no longer control them.
 Then they blow up, typically all over the people you love the most.
 You’re left wondering how you’re going to clean up the mess you just made.

 Don’t do that.
 Try the journaling instead.
 You can do it alone in your bathroom if you like.
 Stick a towel in your mouth if you’re worried about others hearing you crying (gee, it’s almost as if I’ve been there).
 You have my permission.

 You may find it difficult to get started with the actual writing if you don’t want to jump right into your traumatic event.
 What should you write about?
 What should you say?

 You can start by asking yourself the following questions:

 If you’re having problems starting, imagine you’re talking to an imaginary friend.
 They’re not just for children.
-At times, I pretend I’m talking to an alien, explaining life on this planet, human beings, and how screwy we are.
+Sometimes, I pretend I’m talking to an alien, explaining life on this planet, human beings, and how screwy we are.

 Other times, I pretend I’m talking to a real-life friend or loved one, and I imagine them setting next to me.
-Sometimes I imagine I’m talking to my Mom.
-She died in 2012.
+Sometimes I imagine I’m talking to my Mom, who died in 2012.
 She always has answers to my questions about life.
-She’s still a fountain of wisdom.
+Even though she’s been gone for a while, she remains a fountain of wisdom.